Mastering Futrli forecasting methods

 When adopting cashflow forecasting as a practice for your financial data, it’s important to get the basics right before you start projecting more in-depth information.
 It’s the same as learning to walk before you run; you will come unstuck if you can’t navigate the feature’s basics.
-We’re going to take you through the different ways you can set up a forecast, how to use them properly and any extra questions you might have.

 There are four options given when you go to create your forecast.
 You can build from scratch, from last year’s actuals, from a copy or via a CSV import.